ISISComputingGroup/ibex_developers_manual/EPICS/EPICS-basics.md

 Open `configure\RELEASE` and add `DEVIOCSTATS=YOUR_PATH/devIocStats/3-1-11` with `YOUR_PATH` replaced appropriately.

 _Here `DEVIOCSTATS`'s value can only be set to maximum of 256 characters if anything more than 256 characters is used then it will be truncated down to 256 characters.
-It is due to EPICS environment variables only being able to store upto 256 characters._
+It is due to EPICS environment variables only being able to store up to 256 characters._

 Open the `st.cmd` for the IOC and change it to look something like this
 ```